-The AS Manager will perform the same set of primary functions but will be modified to source the Resource-specific AS responsibility/award information as an output from the RTM, as opposed to using telemetry from Qualified Scheduling Entities.
+The AS manager application will be modified to obtain Resource-specific AS responsibility/award information as an output from RTC (i.e., it will no longer be driven by Real-Time telemetry and Current Operating Plan (COP) information provided by Qualified Scheduling Entities (QSEs)).

-Current design for immediate Dispatch from SCED will remain in place.
-Similarly, RTC awards and Dispatch will be immediate as applicable to the services.
+Under the current process, energy for immediate dispatch and Locational Marginal Prices (LMPs) from Security-Constrained Economic Dispatch (SCED) are binding; this process will remain in place with RTC.
+Thus, RTC awards for AS products, energy, dispatch, and their respective prices (e.g., LMPs, Market Clearing Prices for Capacity (MCPCs)) will be immediately binding as applicable to various AS products (e.g., Regulation Up Service (Reg-Up) and Regulation Down Service (Reg-Down)).

-Regulation instruction from ERCOT will change from QSE portfolio level (remove Participation Factors) to Resource specific.
+Regulation Service instructions from ERCOT will become Resource specific (i.e., no longer QSE portfolio level; participation factors will be removed).

-Upon receipt of new Base Points and AS awards from RTC, LFC will reset the Regulation instruction to zero.
+Load Frequency Control (LFC) will be modified to address more frequent awards of Regulation Service to qualified Resources; upon the receipt of new Base Points and AS awards from RTC, LFC will reset Regulation Service instructions to zero.

-Updated Desired Base Points (UDBP) will be replaced by “Updated Desired Set Point” (UDSP).
-UDSP is the sum of two components, Base Ramp and Resource-specific Regulation instruction.
-Base Ramp is a four minute ramp similar to UDBP, except that the starting point of the ramp is the expected output of the Resource considering previous base point and the last Resource specific Regulation instruction from LFC before new Base Points were input to LFC.
-LFC, in its calculations, determines the Resource specific instruction and then adds it to the Base Ramp and sends UDSP every 4 seconds till the next RTC results are available.
+Updated Desired Base Points (UDBP) will be replaced by Updated Desired Set Point (UDSP)—UDSP is a single value that is the sum of two components: Base Ramp, and Resource-specific Regulation Service instruction.
+Base Ramp is a four minute ramp similar to UDBP, except that the starting point of the Base Ramp is the expected output of the Resource using the previous Base Point and the last Resource-specific Regulation instruction from LFC before new Base Points were input to LFC (i.e., the expected output based on these two components).
+For Resources that are not providing Regulation Service, the Regulation instruction component is 0.
+LFC then determines the Resource-specific instruction and adds it to the Base Ramp.
+LFC sends UDSP every four seconds until RTC results become available.

-The system level regulation requirement will be distributed to Resource specific Regulation instructions proportionate to their Regulation awards, respecting Resource limits (HSL,LSL, ramp rates) by considering both UDSP and previous Resource specific Regulation instructions.
-Undeployed system level regulation will be distributed to Resources with regulation awards that still have undeployed regulation award capacity.
+The calculated system level regulation requirement will be distributed as Regulation Service Instructions to each Resource proportionate to their Regulation Service awards.
+Issued Resource-specific Regulation Service instructions will respect Resource limits (i.e., HSL,LSL, and ramp rates) by considering UDSP and Resource-specific Regulation Service instructions.
+Remaining un-deployed system level regulation will be distributed to Resources with Regulation Service awards that have un-deployed Regulation Service award capacity.

 Note: For non-consensus items, opposing key principle or principle concept language would be provided in this form to TAC for their review.